Grew up in Leamington, Ontario

-David Suzuki and author Farley Mowat speak at a news conference in on Toronto, October 12, 1988, to push for a debate by the three federal party leaders on environmental issues.
+David Suzuki and author Farley Mowat speak at a news conference, Toronto, 1988.
 (Bill Becker/CP)

 He is also well known for criticizing governments for their lack of action to protect the environment.
 Suzuki co-founded the David Suzuki Foundation in 1990, to work “to find ways for society to live in balance with the natural world that does sustain us.”

 In 2004, David Suzuki ranked fifth on the list of final nominees in a CBC Television series that asked viewers to select The Greatest Canadian of all time.